 Ready First Aid Kit

 With 95 pieces, this compact kit has everything you might need for a 24-hour hike.
 Everything is in a water-resistant zipper pouch.
-Weighing less than one pound, the 4.9 out of 5-star rated product costs $.
+The product weighs less than one pound.

 Surviveware First Aid Kit